deep-sekhar/MxN_Puzzle/README.md

 # MxN Puzzle

-A  MxN Puzzle by a beginner in web develoopment all from Scratch without any external site help or frameworks.
+A  MxN Puzzle by a beginner in web develoopment .

 ## Authors